1800s

 olympus ic card still video camera 1990

 OLYMPUS IC CARD CAMERA - 1990.
 Prototype camera with solid-state storage.
 Popular Photography, May 1990, p57, stated that the camera used data compression to store 29 or 52 still video images on a flash card about the size of a credit card and recorded in field mode only.
 Field mode was a term used for still video cameras rather than digital cameras thereby indicating that it was an analog still video camera rather than a digital camera.
 The description with the photo and in the accompanying text also stated that it was still video, however, some sites state that it was a digital camera because it used a memory card as digital cameras now do.
-The camera was never marketed.
+NOT MARKETED.
 The Olympus VC-102 shown above was marketed and was definitely an analog still video camera, We believe we were the first digital camera history web site to provide a photo and information concerning this camera.

 https://books.google.com/books?id=G3D3v_S6X7UC&pg=PA56&lpg=PA56&dq=%22CHINON+S-2000%22&source=bl&ots=UNtlVV4Azz&sig=4H0dSl0oc7jD0Ir2icVCpGJ72Xs&hl=en&sa=